YasmineBB/saucehub/README.md

 1. Log into GitHub.
 2. Navigate to the repository.
 3. Click on the 'Clone' button.
-4. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, press the clipboard icon in order to copy the URL.
+4. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL.
 5. Open Terminal.
 6. Change the current working directory to the location that you want the cloned directory.
 7. Type 'git clone' and paste the URL copied in step 3.